onejeuu/sc-file/README.md

 Designed for artworks creation and the like.

-You can use executable program from [Releases](https://github.com/onejeuu/sc-file/releases) page.
+You can use executable program from [Releases page](https://github.com/onejeuu/sc-file/releases).

-> [!NOTE]
-> There is not and will not be encoding back into game formats.
+You can check your question among frequently asked questions in [FAQ section](https://github.com/onejeuu/sc-file/blob/master/FAQ.md), maybe you will find an answer to it.

 > [!WARNING]
 > Do not use game assets directly. \